NZ warm down – day 14

 Luckily almost as soon as I came out of the gorge, I changed direction to head towards Methven, giving me a massive tail wind!
 I covered the 11km to the town in record time!

-Rakaia was a little, well, run down!
-However it does have another one of the Kiwi-giants.
+Rakaia was little and well run down!
+However it did have another one of the Kiwi-giants.
 This time it’s the giant salmon!

-The town sits on SH1 and is just 50km it so from Christchurch, so you can imagine how busy NZ’s busy highway is at this point.
-Luckily today I didn’t have to ride any of it, but tomorrow my route takes me over the Rakaia’s other claim to fame – it’s long river bridge – NZ’s longest in fact (just over a mile) and on the highway.
+The town sits on SH1 and is just 50km or so from Christchurch, so you can imagine how busy NZ’s busiest highway is at this point.
+Luckily today I didn’t have to ride any of it, but tomorrow my route takes me over the Rakaia’s other claim to fame – its long river bridge – NZ’s longest in fact (just over a mile) and all on the highway.
 I had a quick look at it and it looked as bad as I was expecting – narrow, fast and busy.
-I figured I’d worry about it tomorrow – but now I do t have to!
+I figured I’d worry about it tomorrow – but now I don’t have to!
 When I checked in at the local campsite, the owner offered to drive me and my bike over the bridge in the morning and drop me off on the other side.
 A great offer which I have gladly accepted!